Land Rover Defender playing defense against coronavirus

 Land Rover's chief spokesman Richard Agnew also tweeted that the Defenders meant for the press drive in England are instead being used to fight the virus across U.K. communities.

-The Defender was originally scheduled to be released in the U.S. in the first half of this year, but officials haven't yet confirmed if it will arrive on time.
+The Defender is scheduled to be released in the U.S. in the first half of this year, and officials say the coronavirus hasn't impacted that timeline.

 The 2020 Defender marks a return of the brand's most-capable off-roader.
 The go-anywhere SUV will be offered in two body styles, a short-wheelbase two-door Defender 90 and a long-wheelbase four-door Defender 110.
 Two engines will be available at launch, a 2.0-liter turbo-4 making 296 horsepower and 295 pound-feet of torque and a turbocharged 3.0-liter inline-6 mild-hybrid with 395 hp and 406 lb-ft of torque.
 The base price will be $50,925.

-Note: UPDATE: Officials from Land Rover say the Defender will arrive in spring 2020.
-That comment has been added to this story.